fargolo/covid-dash/README.md

 ![Dashboard should run on local server](images/printscreen.png)

 # To do
-*  Run regression with parameters defined after countries.
+*  Hierarchical exponential regression is ilustrated with R in `/analysis/multilevel-exp.R`.
+Couln't make it work with `MixedModels.jl` nor with `Turing.jl`.
 *  Rank countries according to growth rate.

+# Roadmap